localstack/docs/content/en/getting-started/installation.md

   If you are looking for a simpler method of starting LocalStack, please use the [LocalStack CLI]({{< ref "#localstack-cli" >}}).

 - To facilitate interoperability, configuration variables can be prefixed with `LOCALSTACK_` in docker.
 For instance, setting `LOCALSTACK_PERSISTENCE=1` is equivalent to `PERSISTENCE=1`.

+- To configure an API key, refer to the [API Key](https://docs.localstack.cloud/getting-started/api-key/) documentation.
 {{< /alert >}}

 ### Docker-Compose